Oughie/clock-rs/README.md

     `$ git clone https://github.com/Oughie/clock-rs`

-2. Navigate into the created directory
+2. Navigate into the new directory

     `$ cd clock-rs`